AdaCore/training_material/courses/spark_for_ada_programmers/2_formal_methods_and_spark.rst

 * Initialization and value of individual array cells is not tracked

-  - The assignment to a cell is a *weak update*: the abstract value for the whole array now includes value zero (but is also possibly uninitialized or keeps a previous value)
+  - The assignment to a cell is a *weak update*

+    + The abstract value for the whole array now includes value zero
+    + ... but is also possibly uninitialized or keeps a previous value

   - After the call to :code:`Reset`, the analysis does not know that :code:`T` is initialized with value zero between indexes :code:`A` and :code:`B`